DreamingElectricSheep/DreamingElectricSheep/README.md

 In computation and their greater parts in Physics/Philosophy/Mathematics and much, much more...

-#### *For me, Computer Science is a modern, pragmatic and direct way for me to explore and apply these areas of interest*
+#### *For me, Computer Science is a modern, pragmatic and direct way for me to explore and apply these areas of interests*

 ## Languages/Frameworks:
 - Python (most of the time)